 The last thing you should be aware of as you’re optimizing your Google Adwords campaign is that it pays to have great copywriting on your ad.
 You’re trying to win clicks here, and the more appealing of an ad you create to the end-user when they search for your service the more likely you will be able to get them to call your business, click on your ad and convert them to a lead through your website.
 Once they’re on your website converting them into a lead is a whole new ball game, but that’s a topic for another blog.

-Having taught myself how to code when I was 9 years old and going on to work for a Fortune 500 as a programmer analyst after college, I have a very technical background.
-I’m also a great copywriter.
+Having taught myself how to code when I was 9 years old and going on to work for a Fortune 500 as a programmer analyst after college, I have a very technical background, but I’m also a great copywriter.
 Because of the additional classes I elected to take in college, ‘Living With Death,’ and my many years of experience working with and helping to create content for estate planning attorneys, I have amassed a plethora of knowledge and insight into how to write copy that converts.
 There are also many nuances to the Google Ads platform that when utilized can not only lower your average cost per click, but can help you to hyper-target the people searching for your services.